 For the sixth year running, the 3M Step-Up Challenge is a joint effort of 3M Singapore and the South East Community Development Council (South East CDC).
 It encourages residents, students and corporates to keep fit through a variety of different physical activities – such as stairclimbing, Zumba, trampoline jumping, Yoga, Kickboxing, rockclimbing – while lending a hand to the needy at the same time.

-From 3 July to 18 September 2018, many public and private Step-Up roadshows will be held across the island.
-This year, redefining the definition of step-up, the challenge is expanded beyond stairclimbing, rockclimbing and trampoline-jumping.
-Participants can also contribute by organizing or taking part in Step-up events involving Zumba, yoga, HIIT / circuit training, kickboxing and more.
+From 3 July to 18 September 2018, more than 60 public and private Step-Up roadshows were held across the island.
+This year, redefining the definition of step-up, the challenge was expanded beyond stairclimbing, rockclimbing and trampoline-jumping.
+Participants also contributed by organizing or taking part in Step-up events involving Zumba, yoga, HIIT / circuit training, kickboxing and more.

 For every 30 min of activity clocked by each participant, 3M Singapore will donate one product to the beneficiaries.

-Other than the roadshows, from 1 – 31 July, 3M will contribute 5% of their sales proceeds from NTUC FairPrice outlets towards the campaign.
+Other than the roadshows, from 1 – 31 July, 3M contributed 5% of their sales proceeds from NTUC FairPrice outlets towards the campaign.

-Each family will receive a 3M safety & household hamper worth $55, comprising 4 practical items to make life easier, better and more complete.
+Each family received a 3M safety & household hamper worth $55, comprising 4 practical items to make life easier, better and more complete.
 The items are 3M™ Safety-Walk™ Wet Area Matting, Nexcare™ Waterproof Bandages, Scotch-Brite™ Dusting Cloth, and Scotch-Brite™ Handy Scrubber.

 As a divorcee, Mr Ong worries about his daily finances and not having enough to pay for his rental home.
 He has not been in contact with his wife and children since his divorce in 1999.